 It doesn’t have to be a big, heavy “relationship talk”!
 How you approach your boyfriend depends on his personality, your style of communication, and your relationship.
 If you almost never see each other, then sitting down to talk about your relationship – or his lack of effort – would look much different than if you live together.

-Find a low-key, nonthreatening way to approach your boyfriend.
+Find a low-key, nonthreatening way to approach him.
 Try not to get upset, irritated, or emotional.
-Ask him open-ended questions about how he thinks your relationship is going, and if there’s anything you both can do to bring you closer together.
+Ask your boyfriend open-ended questions about how he thinks your relationship is going, and if there’s anything you both can do to bring you closer together.
 What you talk about really does depend on the issues you’re facing, how long you’ve been together, and why your boyfriend isn’t making an effort in your relationship.

 See why it’s so important for you to know your boyfriend — and know yourself — before deciding what to do when he doesn’t make an effort?
 All relationships are unique.
 And, your definition of “not making an effort” may not match your boyfriend’s definition…which means you’re operating from a completely different set of expectations.

-If you think you’re smothering your boyfriend, read 11 Ways to Stop Being the “Clingy Girlfriend” in a Relationship.
+If your boyfriend or others say that you’re expecting too much, read 11 Ways to Stop Being the “Clingy Girlfriend” in a Relationship.